HumanCellAtlas/data-store/Readme.md

 - brew link --force gettext
 - brew install terraform

-- Setup AWS CLI with the correct profile, default region, and output format.
+- Setup [AWS CLI](https://github.com/aws/aws-cli) with the correct profile, default region, and output format.
+- Local environment variables can be set in *environment.local* for convenience.
+If you use "source environment" and it will set environment variables from *environment.local* after *environment* varaibles have been set, if you choose to set them.

 - Environment variables can be set in `environment.local` for convenience.